 The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
-The most recent proclamation in this regard has been taken into account in compiling the Municipality's budget.
-The budgetof R7 million ias per gazette.
+The most recent proclamation in this regard has been considered in compiling the Municipality's budget.
+The budget of R6.3 million is per gazette.